DeepRegNet/DeepReg/demos/grouped_mask_prostate_longitudinal/README.md

 ### Launch demo training

 Please execute the following command to launch a demo training (the first of the ten runs of a 9-fold cross-validation).
-The training logs will be saved under `demos/grouped_mask_prostate_longitudinal/logs_train`, where the saved checkpoints can be used for prediction later.
+The training logs and model checkpoints will be saved under `demos/grouped_mask_prostate_longitudinal/logs_train`.

 ```bash
 python demos/grouped_mask_prostate_longitudinal/demo_train.py